$SU(1,1)$ and $SU(2)$ Perelomov number coherent states: algebraic approach for general systems: Introduction

 \section{Introduction}

-The theory of harmonic oscillator coherent states was introduced at the beginning of quantum mechanics through the work of Schr\"odinger \cite{Scrho}, and then reintroduced in quantum optics through the works of Glauber \cite{Glau}, Klauder \cite{Klau} and Sudarshan \cite{Sudar}.
-The importance of coherent states lies in the fact that they are the most classical ones.
+Erwin Schrödinger introduced coherent states in quantum mechanics while he was looking for a system which possessed a classical behavior \cite{Scrho}.
+The coherent states were reintroduced in quantum optics by the works of Glauber \cite{Glau}, Klauder \cite{Klau,Klau2} and Sudarshan \cite{Sudar}.
+These states are related to the Heisenberg-Weyl group.
+Harmonic oscillator coherent states are the most classical states, since they minimize the Heisenberg uncertainty relationship.

-The group theory also plays a fundamental role in quantum mechanics, since the analytical or algebraic solutions of many problems in physics are owe to the presence of symmetry or dynamical groups \cite{Wybourne}.
-The harmonic oscillator coherent states are related to the Heisenberg-Weyl group.
-The generalization of coherent states to any algebra of a symmetry group was due to the the works of Barut \cite{BandG}, Perelomov \cite{Perel} and Arecchi \cite{Arecchi}.
-Coherent states can be obtained for many physical problems, as it is shown in references \cite{Gazeaulibro,Klimov,Klauderlibro,Perellibro,Zhang}.
+The coherent states for the one-dimensional harmonic oscillator were generalized by introducing the displaced number states or number coherent states of the harmonic oscillator.
+Boiteux and Levelut defined these states by applying the Weyl operator to any excited state $|n\rangle$ and they called them semicoherent states \cite{BandL}.
+Later, Roy and Singh \cite{Roy}, Satyanarayana \cite{Saty}, and Oliveira, Kim, Night and Bu$\check{z}$ek \cite{Oli} gave a detailed study of the properties of these states.
+A few years later, Nieto \cite{Nieto2} derived the most general form of these states.

+However, the Heisenberg-Weyl is not the only group for which we can construct coherent states.
+In the 70's, the works of A. O. Barut and L. Girardello \cite{BandG} and Perelomov \cite{Perel} generalized the concept of coherent states to general systems related to any algebra of a symmetry group.
+These approaches remain as current research fields as it is shown in references \cite{Gazeaulibro,Klimov}.
+In particular, related to the $su(2)$ and $su(1,1)$ Lie algebra several works have been published, and some of them are in references \cite{Eberly,BrifHO,BrifHO2}.

+On the other hand, the Heisenberg uncertainty relationship was generalized by the work of Schrödinger \cite{Schro2} and Robertson \cite{Rober} for any two observables.
+Recently, these uncertainty relationships were generalized to several observables and several states \cite{Trifo}.
+With these results, the harmonic oscillator coherent states have been generalized too, by constructing states that minimize those uncertainty relations.
+These states which minimize uncertainty relationships have been widely studied \cite{Trifo2,Trifo3,Trifo4} and are called intelligent states \cite{Ara}.

+The Perelomov's coherent states were extended by Gerry, who studied the $SU(1,1)$ number coherent states \cite{Berry}.
+Gerry defined these states as the action of the displacement operator onto any $SU(1,1)$ excited state and obtained a general form of these states in terms of the Bargmann V functions.
+Moreover, he showed that these states are the eigenfunctions of the degenerate parametric amplifier, by an appropriate choice of the coherent state parameters.

+Recently, two important applications of the $SU(1,1)$ and $SU(2)$ Perelomov number coherent states have been founded.
+It has been shown that the number coherent states of the two-dimensional harmonic oscillator are the eigenfunctions of the non-degenerate parametric amplifier \cite{Nos1} and of two coupled oscillators \cite{Nos2}.